 Deviled Egg Topping Ideas

-Deviled eggs have evolved so much since fourth and fifth century A.D. when it’s believed the first hard-boiled eggs serve with spices began.
+Deviled eggs have evolved so much since the fourth and fifth century A.D. when it’s believed the first hard-boiled eggs served with spices began.

 There are a variety of toppings you can try:

 - Crab Meat